-- Scale-up analysis including manufacturing analysis, independent design verification, and process improvement efforts. - Technology verification testing, or application to a test bed program located in California. - Legal services or licensing to secure necessary intellectual property if any to further develop the technology - Market research, business plan development, and cost-performance modeling.
+- Scale-up analysis including manufacturing analysis, independent design verification, and process improvement efforts. - Technology verification testing, or application to a test bed program located in California. - Legal services or licensing to secure necessary intellectual property to further develop the technology

+- Market research, business plan development, and cost-performance modeling. - Entry into an incubator or accelerator program located in California.